basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/java.md

 Sources#PAM-based-Authentication]]-based authentication, you can use the security setup described [[below|Client-side Security:
 Java#Java-Client-Basics]]. [[Certificate|Managing Security
-Sources#Certificate-based-Authentication]] is not currently supported in the Java client.
+Sources#Certificate-based-Authentication]] is not yet supported in the Java client.

 <div class="note">
 <div class="title">Note on certificate generation</div>